zopefoundation/zc.relationship/src/zc/relationship/README.txt

 'relFamily' defaults to BTrees.IFBTree.

-If relationship tokens (from 'findRelationshipChains' or 'apply' or 'findRelationshipTokenSets', or in a filter to most of the search methods) are to be merged with other catalog results, relationship tokens should be based on intids, as in the default.
+If relationship tokens (from 'findRelationshipChains' or 'apply' or 'findRelationshipTokenSet', or in a filter to most of the search methods) are to be merged with other catalog results, relationship tokens should be based on intids, as in the default.
 For instance, if some relationships are only available to some users on the basis of security, and you keep an index of